benmvp/slides/2016/connect/nav-react.md

 - Some are micro libraries like Mocha & Chai that do specific things (Chai is just for assertions)
 - Others are like Jest (built on Jasmine) that do it all
 - Jest also has auto-mocking so dependencies are mocked by default
+- Makes life easy if you have a lot of dependencies you don't want executed while testing
 - There's also Ava that had some buzz around it, but it seems like for React testing it hasn't caught on

 /////